sayanee/radio-amateur-exam-notes/00_license.md

 ### Qualification required of the holder of Amateur Station License

-- **Amateur Station Licence** for operating radio tx/rx equipment or radio communication techniques
+- **Amateur Station Licence** for operating radio transmission/reception equipment.
 - pass **Radio Amateur's Examination** or qualification that is acceptable to IDA
 - IDA may refuse without any reason
 - Apply online via **Telcom Licensing System**